10-Q 1 cvm_10q.htm FORM 10-Q cvm_10q.htm

 Multikine (Leukocyte Interleukin, Injection) is the full name of this investigational therapy, which, for simplicity, is referred to in this report as Multikine.
 Multikine is the trademark that the Company has registered for this investigational therapy, and this proprietary name is subject to FDA review under the Company’s future anticipated regulatory submission for approval.
 None of the Company’s product candidates have been approved for sale, barter or exchange by the Food and Drug Administration (FDA) or any other regulatory agency for any use to treat disease in humans nor has the safety or efficacy of these products been established for any use.
 There can be no assurance that obtaining marketing approval from the FDA in the United States and by comparable agencies in most foreign countries will be granted.

-MULTIKINE AND THE PHASE III CLINICAL TRIAL RESULTS
+MULTIKINE, THE PHASE III CLINICAL TRIAL RESULTS, AND PATH FORWARD

 Immunotherapy is a large, high growth market.
 Immunotherapies use the patient’s own immune system to fight disease.
 These “targeted therapies” are at the forefront of modern cancer research.
 A recent Bloomberg report from January 2023 asserted that: